ALU-BSE/web-storage-activity-cool_coders/README.md

   - Session cookies have a lower risk of theft as they disappear on browser close, while persistent cookies can be stolen if improperly secured.
   - Session cookies are best for authentication, while persistent cookies should not store authentication data.
   - Session cookies exist only during a browsing session and are ideal for temporary data like login states. while Persistent cookies remain on the device after the session ends, enabling long-term tracking and preference storage.
+  - Session cookies are preferred for security-sensitive applications while persistent cookies should never store sensitive authentication data, as they can be accessed even after the browser is closed
 ---

 ### **Task 2: Theme Preferences with Local Storage**